vincentsels/ecorendum/src/assets/md/en/info.md

 This website demonstrates a possible new way in which governments could poll their citizens about which policy measures they should adopt in order to meet multiple imposed ecological targets.

 This is *not yet* a real government initiative.
-The data is *not yet* completely accurate.
+The data is *not yet* very accurate and largely dummy.
 It is currently in a state used to showcase the concept, in order to find partners to turn it into a reality.

 This tool is currently just the 'front-end' of the website; it is not connected to a database; it is not possible to actually 'submit' your selection of measures.